top of page

 Cherub Astride Sphinx | The Elms

-Today, visitors can witness this desire to outdo each other by touring the spectacular “cottages” of Newport, Rhode Island.
+Today, visitors can witness their desire to outdo each other by touring the spectacular “cottages” of Newport, Rhode Island.
 Once a summer playground for the monied, the mansions eventually became too costly for even the most affluent families to maintain.
-Today, the public is able to visit these valuable Newport, RI attractions due to the conservation efforts of the City of Newport, and its preservations societies.
+In modern times, the public is able to visit the gilded age mansions of Newport due to the conservation efforts of the City of Newport, and its preservations societies.

 Music Room | Breakers Mansion | Newport Mansions